Anna De Weert: Life

-In the 1890s, she was a private (pro bono) student of the Belgian painter Emile Claus.
+In the 1890s, she was a private (pro bono) student of Emile Claus, a Belgian painter who under the influence of Claude Monet, had developed a style that has been characterized as luminism.
 She and her husband spent summers with him in the 1890s.
-In 1895, she acquired a new studio as she had bought a farm at Afsnee near Ghent, beside the river Lys, which had belonged to a Dominican Monastery.
+In 1895, she moved into a new studio at a farm which she had bought in Afsnee near Ghent, beside the river Lys.
+The farm had previously belonged to a Dominican Monastery.
+She painted the farm in which he had her studio around 1909.

-Claus painted her in a river scene in 1899.
-She recorded what her own studio in Afsnee looked like in about 1909.
+Emile Claus painted her portrait in a landscape in 1899.

+Work

-Anna Cogen was a productive artist and had a long association with the Cercle Artistique et Littéraire in her home town after she first exhibited there in 1895.
+Anna De Weert was a productive artist and had a long association with the Cercle Artistique et Littéraire in her home town after she first exhibited there in 1895.
 From 1895 to 1937, she continued to participate in Belgian and European salons.
 She was invited to the Salon d'Automne in Paris in 1907.
 Five of her works were sold in Zurich in 1908.
-When it was 1911, she had become one of the prominent artists from Belgium, representing at the International Exhibition of Women Artists in Turin.
+By 1911, she had become one of the prominent artists from Belgium, representing at the International Exhibition of Women Artists in Turin.
 Her paintings primarily involved landscapes, interiors, and portraits.
 She was also part of the Vie et Lumière group; "Light, love, life" was the symbol of her life.

 In addition to her artistic work, she gave art lectures and wrote many articles.
+As a writer, she was primarily an essayist and correspondent for the French language Ghent newspaper La Flandre libérale.
+In 1905, she published in Dutch the story Ridder Wenemaer.
+In 1927, she wrote an overview of Belgian and Flemish art from 1300 to 1900 for an exhibition in London that same year.
+She gave countless lectures throughout the country about her travels, about art and especially about Emile Claus.
+She further published books on her uncle Alphonse Cogen (1922) and Emile Claus (1926).